 Car engine vibration could be the result of a number of problems.
-Though it is assumed that the vibration is originated from the engine, in reality it is from the axles.
+Though it is assumed that the vibration is originated from the engine,axles in reality might be the real cause.
 If you are driving an used car, the problem probably occurs more frequently and here is the time to know more about its common causes and find out solutions.
 Here we discuss in detail 5 causes of engine vibration.
 Read them carefully to see if you are experiencing one of the symptoms that is causing car engine vibration.

-The crankshaft damper can be a factor to consider when diagnosing engine vibration causes.
+If you feel the engine shaking, the crankshaft damper can be a factor to consider when diagnosing engine vibration causes.
 Indeed, the main duty of this component is to decrease vibration.
 In diesel engines, its use is more extensive.
-If there is a chance that it is defected or has stopped working for good, the engine vibration is likely to be felt heavily.
+If there is a chance that it is defected or has stopped working for good, your engine will shake even harder.
 You should contact a mechanic whenever you face this problem.

 This is another cause of engine vibration.
 This component keeps the engine attached to the chassis.
 Besides, it also reduces the vibration of a running engine.
 This part doesn’t just get damaged.
 Reckless driving can be the reason behind it.
 Similarly, you should see a mechanic to mend your car.

-If there is a problem with your vehicle’s spark plugs, then the engine can vibrate more than usual.
+If there is a problem with your vehicle’s spark plugs, the engine will vibrate more than usual.
 Spark plug removal can be done at home if you have all the tools and knowledge to accomplish the task.

 In a frosty weather, the engine vibrates more than what is normal.
 No extra measures need to be taken if this problem solves on its own when the car is being driven in normal weather.
 In a cold weather, the engine cannot run on its optimum level, so vibration increases.